MUSHROOM IDENTIFICATION FOR BEGINNERS

 Learning to identify macrofungi (mushrooms) can be tricky business so we would like to provide a "quick and dirty" guide to highlight some of the more prominent features used for identification purposes.
 Once you know what to focus on, you can cut your ID time down significantly.

 I would like to point you in the direction of many strong resources, chief among those is a good field guide.
 Let’s start with the absolute basics though! *Note, there are many links here for detailed images or purchase options for specific field guides.
+We do not receive any compensation for these recommendations.

 When you find a mushroom, take note of the substrate is it growing on, specifically if it is growing on decaying wood (possibly buried) or soil.
 Don’t pluck or cut just yet!
 Your next job is to carefully move the substrate from around the base of the stipe (the stem) and look for a volva/cup/universal veil, and if there is a bed of mycelium (the [usually] white fuzz that is the actual body of the fungus).
 Take pictures for your records and to help you get an ID.
 Now pull OR cut the mushroom (unless you’re dealing with something like Sparassis with a ‘root’ you won’t hurt the fungus by pulling it, but you are more likely to get dirt in your basket...Think of pulling a fruit from a tree).
 Does your mushroom have gills, pores, teeth, gaping holes, or a smooth underside?
 IS there even an “underside”?
 Smell the mushroom, take note of “almondy”, “sweet-spicy”, “Maple-fenugreek”, or “phenolic”.
 Now look for bruising, these reactions can be lightning fast, or quite slow.
 You should run a blunt object over the gills/tubes, the top of the cap, and the stipe.
 After this, repeat the procedure (in a slightly different area) with a blade giving those same regions a cut, do you see any latex/milk oozing out, what about additional bruising?
 Is there an annulus/ring, what about a cobweb-like formation (called a cortina)?
 Warts/scales, striations, or a layer of sticky (viscid) slime on the cap?
 Are there concentric rings on the cap?
 Last but not least in this abridged feature identification is the spore-print.
-Cut the cap off and place it on a piece of white paper (aluminum foil is actually best) and cover it with a cup or tupperware.
+Cut the cap off and place it on a piece of black and white paper (aluminum foil is actually best) and cover it with a cup or tupperware.
 The humidity build-up will stimulate the release of the spores.
 The color of these spores is often critical for positive species identification.